cideM/kubectl-nix/README.md

 ## Usage

-Here's how to list the outputs and then build one.
+Here's how to list the outputs and then build one:

 ```console
 $ nix flake show github:cidem/kubectl-nix